jjxrry/jjxrry/README.md

 🎈 I’m interested in learning more about data structures/algorithms and all aspects of fullstack dev.

-👓 I’m currently learning Python, C/C++, JS/TS and HTML/CSS.
+👓 I’m currently learning Python, JavaScript/TypeScript, React, and HTML/CSS.

 Currently looking for internship opportunities: